freetrade vs City Index, Updated for 2024

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-freetrade allows you to trade around 115 financial instruments whilst City Index allows you to trade around 115 on their platform.
+freetrade has around 115 financial instruments while City Index has around 115 on their platform.

 freetrade and City Index Contact Details

-Being able to contact a broker through many ways is important. freetrade and City Index have the following contact details and social medias that you can use.
+Being able to contact an online trading platform through many ways is a sign of a professional broker. freetrade and City Index have the following contact details and social medias that you can use.

 Broker | freetrade | City Index |